-Cash used in operating activities was approximately \$769,000 during the 2024 Quarter compared to approximately \$1,126,000 for the 2023 Quarter.
-The largest non-cash adjustment to our operating cash flows consisted of approximately \$13,103,000 change in unrealized appreciation on crypto assets during the 2024 Quarter, which is based on volatility in the crypto asset market and cannot be accurately predicted.
+Cash used in operating activities was approximately \$769,000 \$1,693,000 during the 2024 Quarter Period compared to approximately \$1,126,000 \$2,046,000 for the 2023 Quarter Period.
+The largest non-cash adjustment to our operating cash flows consisted of approximately \$13,103,000 \$7,159,000 change in in unrealized appreciation on crypto assets during the 2024 Quarter Period, which is based on volatility in the crypto asset market and cannot be accurately predicted.

-Cash used in investing activities was approximately \$19,000 during the 2024 Quarter compared to approximately \$86,000 for the 2023 Quarter.
-Net cash outflow for investing activities was used primarily for the purchase of crypto assets for our blockchain infrastructure operations.
-We anticipate purchase activity to remain lower and consistent with the levels reported during the 2024 Quarter as we focus our strategies on technical developments.
+Cash provided by investing activities was approximately \$531,000 during the 2024 Period compared to cash used in investing activities was of approximately \$19,000 during the 2024 Quarter compared to approximately \$86,000 \$84,000 for the 2023 Quarter Period.
+Net cash outflow for inflows from investing activities was used primarily for resulted from the purchase/sale of crypto assets for our blockchain infrastructure operations, assets.
+We anticipate purchase activity to remain lower and consistent with the similar levels reported during the 2024 Quarter of sales of additional crypto assets in future quarters as we focus our strategies on technical developments, fund operating activities from crypto earned as staking revenues.

-Cash provided by financing activities was approximately \$0 during the 2024 Quarter compared to approximately \$509,000 for the 2023 Quarter.
-The cash inflows from financing activities were entirely from proceeds from the Common Stock sold pursuant to the ATM Agreement during the 2023 Quarter.
+Cash provided by financing activities was approximately \$0 \$240,000 during the 2024 Quarter Period compared to approximately \$509,000 \$927,000 for the 2023 Quarter Period.
+The cash inflows from financing activities were entirely from proceeds from the Common Stock sold pursuant to the ATM Agreement during the 2023 Quarter Agreement.
 The Company plans to continue to raise proceeds from the sale of Common Stock to fund operations as needed.